crowdsecurity/magento-cs-extension/doc/USER_GUIDE.md

 ### Features

-#### Detect suspicious behavior
+#### Push signals to the CrowdSec community

 This module can detect "pages scan" and "user admin enumeration" behaviors.
-For more details, see [this paragraph](#scenarios-and-signals).

-#### Push signals to the CrowdSec community

 Beyond a certain threshold, suspicious behavior triggers an alert and a "ban" signal for the detected IP is sent to the community.
+Signals can be sent manually or via a cron job.

 #### Retrieve CrowdSec banned IPs

 CrowdSec decisions can be pulled from the community blocklist.
+Decisions can be retrieved manually or via a cron job.

 #### Block access to banned IPs

 If desired, banned IPs can be blocked by a ban wall.
+The design and content of this ban wall can be configured in a Magento 2 CMS block.

 #### Enroll your security engine

 Enrolling your security machine gives you access to more details in your [CrowdSec console](https://app.crowdsec.net).
+It can be done manually from the back office.

 ### Configurations